jmhuie/SlicerBiomech/README.md

 - Rla: Distance to the furthest pixel from the force axis.

-Material normalized second moment of area variables are indicated with "MatNorm".
-These are calculated by dividing the calculated second moment of area value by the second moment of area of solid with the same cross-sectional area.
-The purpose is investigate how well the material is distributed to maximize bending resistance (Summers et al. 2004).
+- Material Normalization: Material normalized values are indicated with "MatNorm"

-Length normalized variables are indicated with "LenNorm".
-These are calculated by taking the respective root of variable to make in linear and then dividing it by the length of the segment.
-The purpose is make comparisons between individuals or species while removing the effects of size (Doube et al. 2012)
+- Length Normalization: Length normalized values are indicated with "LenNorm"

 # Funding Acknowledgement